 At this point, we have all the variables we need to calculate the annual cost of an employee.
 Now, we just need to add everything and see what we get.
+Don’t forget, at the end of this article, we provide a free spreadsheet and video tutorial that will help you quickly and easily complete this process.
 Let’s take a look at the following chart:

 |Annual cost of an employee|

-On the other hand, the real annual cost of someone with a base salary of $70,000 would be around $87,181, which means a percentage of 24% of total compensation in taxes and benefits to pay for that employee.
-That number is closer to the lower part of the ranges that Hadzima ($87,500) and Pagliery ($85,366) estimate for that base salary, which confirms the fact that the higher the salary, the lower the percentage employers end up paying on top of the base salary.
+On the other hand, the real annual cost of someone with a base salary of $70,000 would be around $87,559, which means a percentage of 25% of total compensation in taxes and benefits to pay for that employee.
+That number is almost equal to the lower end of Hadzima’s range ($87,500) and a bit below Pagliery’s higher end ($88,200), which confirms the fact that the higher the salary, the lower the percentage employers end up paying on top of the base salary.

 How to use employee costs to understand and optimize your business

-Accurately calculating employee cost is not just a good hiring practice, it’s an essential budgeting task.
+Accurately calculating employee costs is not just a good hiring practice; it’s an essential budgeting task.
 Once you have a clear idea of each employee’s costs, this data can be integrated into your business intelligence tools, helping you to effectively track and budget projects and clients.
-BeeBole’s Standard Cost module, for example, allows you to assign an hourly cost for each employee, which will then be used in the tool’s reports on budgeting and profitability.
+Beebole’s Standard Cost module, for example, allows you to assign an hourly cost for each employee, which will then be used in the tool’s reports on budgeting and profitability.

-Please let us know your thoughts.
-Any suggestions, corrections?
+Please let us know your thoughts, suggestions, or corrections.
 Thank you!